 Pro Tip: Use the “Content Explorer” feature to find photography-related articles and websites that may be relevant for backlink opportunities.

-I should make a mention here – I really love using Ahrefs from the perspective that I’ve found it to be a useful tool with a solid interface, however I have come to hate it due to their pricing model that was changed a few years ago.
+I should make a mention here – I really love using Ahrefs from the perspective that I’ve found it to be a useful tool with a solid interface, however I have come to hate it due to their removal of a free trial period AND pricing model that was changed a few years ago.

-I was a user for a long time, we’re talking going back as far as 15+ years ago in the earlier days of SEO, and found much benefit – but their current credit based pricing model leads to a lot of wasted credits just for a new user to get familiar with what it has to offer.
+I was a user for a long time, we’re talking going back as far as 15+ years ago in the earlier days of SEO, and found much benefit.
+In fact, not much has changed to the core of the platform since then (which I consider a good thing!).
+But…their current credit based pricing model leads to a lot of wasted credits just for a new user to get familiar with what it has to offer.

-If you try this tool, subscribe for a month and see how you like it but be aware of this (in my opinion – fairly predatory) pricing model.
+If you try this tool, subscribe for a month and see how you like it but be aware of this pricing model as costs could add up quickly.

 Best for: Beginners who want an easy-to-use platform for SEO research.